create3000/x_ite/docs/_posts/components/Rendering/Tangent.md

 ## Overview

-Tangent defines a set of 3D surface-normal vectors that apply either to a sibling Coordinate or CoordinateDouble node, or else to a parent ElevationGrid node.
-Tangent values are perpendicular directions that are used per-polygon or per-vertex when computing lighting and shading.
+Tangent.

-The Tangent node belongs to the **Rendering** component and requires at least level **2,** its default container field is *tangent.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The Tangent node belongs to the **Rendering** component and requires at least level **5,** its default container field is *tangent.* It is available from X3D version 4.0 or higher.

+>**Info:** Please note that the functionality of this node is still experimental.
+{: .prompt-info }

 ## Hierarchy